Nicole242/cse15l-lab-reports/lab-report-4-week-8.md

 For snippet 1-3, each of my tests failed.

-Snippet 1: I think that for snippet 1 there is a code change that could be made.
+Snippet 1: I think that for snippet 1 there is a code change that could be made to make the test execute succesfully with backticks.

-Snippet 2: I do think that there is a code change that can be made.
+Snippet 2: I do think that there is a code change that can be made that can make my program work for nested parantheses and brackets.

-Snippet 3: I do think that there is a code change that can be made.
+Snippet 3: I do think that there is a code change that can be made that would make my program work for newlines in brackets and parentheses.